MinhaoYaooo/MR-SPI/README.md

 # Real Data Example

-In this example, we analyze the causal effect of TREM2 on Alzheimer's disease.
+In this example, we analyze the causal effect of TREM2 on Alzheimer's disease (AD).
 The exposure data is extracted from the proteomics data in UKB-PPP, which can be downloaded [HERE](https://www.biorxiv.org/content/10.1101/2022.06.17.496443v1.supplementary-material):

 ```
 library(ieugwasr)